pragya-1228/Customer-Profitability-And-Loyalty-Analysis/README.md

 ## 🎯 Project Overview

-This project documents a **Customer Profitability and Loyalty Analysis** conducted on transactional sales data from **April to September 2025**.
+This project documents a **Customer Profitability and Loyalty Analysis** conducted on transactional sales data from **April to September 2025** of Pet Point at Delhi.
+The Pet Point is a retail business that sells pet products (food, accessories, toys, etc.) through its physical stores and online platform.
+It also provides related retail services like pet grooming.
 The primary goal was to quantify customer value using key metrics (**LTV**, **AOV**, **Repeat Rate**) and segment the business's product offerings into actionable categories (**Food**, **Vet**, **Grooming**) to drive targeted marketing and operational strategies.

 ---